codepath/android_guides/RxJava.md

 ### Subscribing to Observables

-A `Subscriber` can be attached to an `Observable` in order to respond to emitted data with:
+An `Observer` can be attached to an `Observable` in order to respond to emitted data with:

 ```java
 // Attaches the subscriber above to the observable object